 Adapted from Kerr (2015), p.
 88.

 Popular online learning platforms such as Rosetta Stone and Duolingo attempt to harness historical data from users to select and plan the tasks that students are given.
 As Kerr suggests, they are based on an individualization approach in which some aspects of differentiation are evident.
-In order for them to be effective however they need to be able to collect more fine-grained data about individual language learners
+In order for them to be effective however they need to be able to collect more fine-grained data about individual language learners.

 One way of doing this is through dashboards.
 Verbert, Duval, Klerkx, Govaerts and Santos (2013) investigated the use of 15 dashboards in a range of language learning applications.
 The indicators used in the dashboards, such as test results, time spent on various tasks, the frequency of use vis-à-vis language learning activities and resources, and the quantity of language learning discussions, were not shown to be specific to language learning and could have been used with any discipline.
 So while more recent forms of learning analytics are moving away from purely quantitative measures and toward a recognition of measuring social learning, it is still not clear which indicators can be visualised to provide meaningful knowledge of language learning processes.

 In the specific case of language learning, complex algorithms will be needed because the process of SLA cannot be assumed to be linear (Larsen-Freeman, 1997).
 Kerr argues that the emergence of language proficiency scales such as the Cambridge English Scale and the Pearson Global Scale of English are based on language knowledge rather than actual competence.
-Similarly, the development of adaptive learning in online platforms is connected with learning vocabulary and grammar items, particularly with lowerlevel learners where information about frequency of usage is more relevant than at the more advanced stages.
-At the moment developments within adaptive learning are more suited to subjects such as mathematics and English language teaching has yet to see significant interest.
+Similarly, the development of adaptive learning in online platforms is connected with learning vocabulary and grammar items, particularly with lower-level learners where information about frequency of usage is more relevant than at the more advanced stages.
+At the moment, developments within adaptive learning are more suited to subjects such as mathematics, and English language teaching has yet to see significant interest.
 As a result the current use of mobile learning apps and the platforms mentioned above rely more on individualisation rather than differentiation or personalisation in the language learning context.

 While Kerr (2015) was interested in small-scale online environments, it is clear that the emergence of MOOCs has given a new emphasis to analytics, primarily as a response aimed at understanding large drop-out rates, as well as the uneven rates of participation from large, international student cohorts.
 Moving from an initial stage focused heavily on quantitative analysis, MOOCs have more recently prompted research on social interaction.
 Studies such as Coffrin, Corrin, de Barba and Kennedy (2014), for example, explore social interactions on a discussion board using social network theory and visualisation techniques.
 Arising from these studies, research has identified the importance of different types of language learner profiles (Dyckhoff et al., 2012) in order to understand online social interaction.